Mohamed Aboutrika: 2012

-Aboutrika helped Al-Ahly won their seventh CAF Champions League title after scoring 6 goals.
+Aboutrika helped Al Ahly won their seventh CAF Champions League title after scoring 6 goals.
 His most impressive match was on 14 May 2012.
 Ahly were down 1–0 at home to Stade Malien in a second leg CAF Champions League match and were down 2–0 on aggregate.
 Aboutrika was subbed on in the 42nd minute for Mohamed Shawky and in the second half, he scored his first ever CAF Champions League hat-trick, 2 of which were scored in the last 8 minutes of the match.
 He scored the first from a wonderfully curled free-kick from 28 yards out.
 He then scored the second from the penalty spot in the 82nd minute.
-Finally, he blasted the third from into the top right corner from 12 yards out to get the hat-trick, complete the comeback, and secure Al-Ahly a place in the 2012 CAF Champions League group stage.
-On 22 July 2012, he scored against Al-Zamalek to win 1–0 in the group stage match.
+Finally, he blasted the third from into the top right corner from 12 yards out to get the hat-trick, complete the comeback, and secure Al Ahly a place in the 2012 CAF Champions League group stage.
+On 22 July 2012, he scored against Zamalek to win 1–0 in the group stage match.